 He was an icon in the French-speaking world since the beginning of his career in The '60s, considered by many to have been the closest to a French answer to Elvis Presley.
 Johnny has completed 100 tours, had 18 platinum albums, and sold more than 110 million records.
-Although he announced his retirement from performing on 3 December 2007, saying that he would retire in 2009, he emerged from retirement in March 2012 to announce North American engagements Los Angeles on April 24 and in New York City on October 7.
+Although he announced his retirement from performing on 3 December 2007, saying that he would retire in 2009, he emerged from retirement in March 2012 to announce North American engagements Los Angeles on April 24 and in New York City on October 7, then gave further performances up until his year of death.

 He was married for 15 years to popular Bulgarian-French singer Sylvie Vartan.
 They formed the "golden couple" of the sixties and seventies in Francophone Europe.

 He appeared on The Ed Sullivan Show with American singing star Connie Francis in a show that was taped at the Moulin Rouge nightclub in Paris.
 He also staged many appearances in the Paris Olympia, which became his favored performing arena.